 If you’re buying or selling a house on the open market, you’re almost certainly going to be dealing with real estate agents.
 But do you know there are different types?
 The buyer’s agent represents the party trying to buy the property.
 Meanwhile, the listing agent represents the party selling the property.

 It is entirely possible that one or both sides will not work with an agent, but it’s not usually recommended unless you are an expert.
-There are so many aspects to a real estate transaction on the open market that require someone with the knowledge needed to navigate them.
+There are so many aspects to a real estate transaction on the open market that require someone with the knowledge in the field that are needed throughout the process.
 It’s also important to note that an agent should never represent both parties in a transaction as that presents a conflict of interest.

 An appraisal is how you determine a piece of real estate’s value.
 Unbiased appraisals happen in almost every real estate transaction and will help to determine whether or not the final sale price is appropriate given the condition of the property and state of the housing market.
 If the appraisal varies wide enough from the sale price of the home, it can force the deal to be renegotiated or even canceled.
 While the buyer or buyer’s lender will almost always require an appraisal, a seller can pay for one as well in order to provide unbiased data.